osmbe/website/content/posts/2021-06-01-motm-racky.en.md

 **Thank you, Racky, for this interview.**

-*Translated from French by Pierre Parmentier with www.DeepL.com/Translator.*
+_Translated from French by Pierre Parmentier with <https://www.DeepL.com/Translator>._